 Modern wedding dresses in particular represent a microcosm of consumerist ideals, complete with lace, beading, and perhaps a mermaid train.

-Modern wedding dresses represent a microcosm of consumerist ideals, complete with lace, beading, and perhaps a mermaid train.
 The non-profit which ultimately accepted my dress told me it would sell the dress and donate the profits towards cancer research.
 I felt that this sequence of events was so much more meaningful than the mainstream alternative of buy, keep and dispose.
 By donating quickly, I also hoped to avoid waiting until the dress was too outdated to be of use to anyone else.

 As with so many of our possessions, sharing our wedding dresses would provide so much extra value—if not economic, than environmental value.
 How nice would it be if we supplanted the need to possess and own with the need to share, to collaborate.